fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     Notice that objects are created using the base and derived classes.

-1. To demonstrate inheritance of base class properties and methods, add the following code to `Main`:
+1. To demonstrate inheritance of base class properties and methods, add the following code to the end of `Main`:

     ```csharp